epigen/atacseq_pipeline/workflow/report/multiqc.rst

-Quality Control Metrics of the ATAC-seq pipeline
+MultiQC Quality Control Metrics of the ATAC-seq pipeline